Yes, You Can Vote in Michigan!

 - Deadline to register in person – November 7

 Learn What is On Your Ballot

 Voter Guide information is published when available.
 Absentee ballots are available 40 days prior to an election.

 (Michigan ID Required)

-Apply for your absentee ballot online
+Apply for your absentee ballot at your city or township clerk’s office.

-Apply for your absentee ballot at the clerks office.
+Apply for your absentee ballot by mail

 Note: Once ballots are available, you can apply for an absentee ballot and vote in the same visit by visiting your city or township clerk’s office or satellite voting location.